awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-using-sqs-queue.md

 1. Follow the steps in [Tutorial: Sending a message to an Amazon SQS queue](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-send-message.html) to add messages to your queue\.
 Make sure that you have increased the number of messages in the queue so that the backlog per instance metric exceeds the target value\.

-   It can take a few minutes for your changes to trigger the CloudWatch alarm\.
+   It can take a few minutes for your changes to invoke the alarm\.

 1. Use the [describe\-auto\-scaling\-groups](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/describe-auto-scaling-groups.html) command to verify that the group has launched an instance\.